-In March 2022, Barclays Bank PLC became aware it had issued securities in excess of the amount it had registered with the SEC under Barclays Bank PLC's 2019 F-3 and subsequently became aware that securities had also been issued in excess of the amount it had registered with the SEC under the Predecessor Shelf.
+In March 2022, the Group became aware that Barclays Bank PLC had issued securities in excess of the amount it had registered with the SEC under Barclays Bank PLC's 2019 F-3 and subsequently became aware that securities had also been issued in excess of the amount it had registered with the SEC under the Predecessor Shelf.
 The securities issued in excess of the registered amount comprised structured products and exchange traded notes.
 As these securities were not issued in compliance with the Securities Act, a right of rescission has arisen for certain purchasers of the securities.
-A proportion of the expected costs associated with the Rescission Offer (as defined in Note 1 Restatement of financial statements on page 29) are attributable to the financial statements for the year ended 31 December 2021 resulting in the restatement of the 2021 figures in the tables below.
+A proportion of these costs associated with the right of rescission are attributable to the financial statements for the year ended 31 December 2021, resulting in the restatement of the 2021 figures in the disclosures below.